vial-kb/vial-kb.github.io/docs/docs/porting-to-vial.md

 > Information
 > {: .label .label-green }
-> Compiling Vial firmwware requires some basic knowledge of how to use a command line environment—a bit more than just `qmk compile`.
+> Compiling Vial firmware requires some basic knowledge of how to use a command line environment—a bit more than just `qmk compile`.
 If you are unfamiliar with commands such as `cd` and `pwd`, please read through [this basic primer](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Understanding_client-side_tools/Command_line#basic_built-in_terminal_commands) to learn the commands you'll need to know.

 ## 1. Prepare Your Build Environment